-7.7 Programming for Cascaded Operation
+7.7 Configuration for Cascaded Operation

-Each cascaded system must be programmed, before it can be run in a production environment.
+Each cascaded system must be configured, before it can be run in a production environment.

-Before programming, install all emitters and receivers per Sections 3 and 7.
+Before configuration, install all emitters and receivers per Sections 3 and 7.
 The last receiver must be terminated either with a terminator plug or by connecting two closed mechanical contacts (see Sections 7.8 and 7.9).